 - 1. Subculture the cells when they are over 90% confluent. - 2.
-Prepare poly-L-lysine coated cell culture flasks. - 3.
+Prepare poly-L-lysine coated cell culture flasks (2 μg/cm2). - 3.
 Warm medium, trypsin/EDTA solution, trypsin neutralization solution, and DPBS to room temperature.
 We do not recommend warming the reagents and medium at 37°C waterbath prior to use. - 4.
 Rinse the cells with DPBS. - 5.
-Incubate cells with 10 ml of trypsin/EDTA solution (in the case of T-75 flask) until 80% of cells are rounded up (monitored with microscope).
-Add 10 ml of trypsin neutralization solution to the digestion immediately and gently rock the culture vessel. - Note: Use ScienCell Research Laboratories' trypsin/EDTA solution that is optimized to minimize the killing of the cells by over trypsinization. - 6.
+Incubate cells with 10 ml of DPBS diluted trypsin/EDTA solution (1:10) for 1 min and remove trypsin/EDTA solution immediately.
+Wait for 30 seconds or until 80% of cells are rounded up (monitored with microscope).
+With one hand hold the flask, gently tap the edge of flask with the other hand to release cells from the culture surface.
+Immediately add 10 ml of trypsin neutralization solution to flask. - Note: Melanocytes are very sensitive to trypsin/EDTA treatment.
+Use ScienCell Research Laboratories' trypsin/EDTA solution that is optimized to minimize the killing of the cells by over trypsinization. - 6.
 Harvest and transfer released cells into a 50 ml centrifuge tube.
 Rinse the flask with another 10 ml of growth medium to collect the residue cells.
 Examine the flask under microscope to make sure the harvesting is successful by looking at the number of cells left behind.
 There should be less than 5%. - 7.
 Centrifuge the harvested cell suspension at 1000 rpm for 5 min and resuspend cells in growth medium. - 8.
 Count cells and plate them in a new, poly-L-lysine coated flask with cell density as recommended.